Hello, World,

 Firstly, ensure port 25 is unblocked on your hosting provider (most hosting providers block port 25 by default), then simply follow the documentation:

 Regarding DNS (email has A LOT of DNS records if you want a bullet-proof configuration), Mailcow has beautiful and robust documentation for it (Mailcow documentation: prerequisite DNS).
-I would recommend the following configuration for DNS (consider mail.example.com to be your mail server) based on the Mailcow suggestions:
+I would recommend the following configuration for DNS (consider mail.example.com to be your email server) based on the Mailcow suggestions:

 1